MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/audio/overview.md

 * **Scenarios adaptability**.
 The service can adapt to your needs by generating custom fields to extract the right data.

+## Data privacy and security

+As with all the Azure AI services, developers using the Content Understanding service should be aware of Microsoft's policies on customer data.
+See our [**Data, protection and privacy**](https://www.microsoft.com/trust-center/privacy) page to learn more.

 ## Next steps

-To get started using Content Understanding audio capabilities, try our [post-call analytics prebuilt scenario template](../prebuilt-template/post-call-analytics.md)
+To get started using Content Understanding audio capabilities, try our [post-call analytics prebuilt scenario template](../prebuilt-template/post-call-analytics.md).